Santa Cruz Branch Rail Line

 Rail freight service is currently provided by Iowa Pacific Holdings, doing business locally as the Santa Cruz and Monterey Bay Railway, to a number of companies for commodities such as construction, agricultural products, and biofuels.
 Rail freight traffic and the tax revenue collected augment the county’s tax base thereby contributing toward vital services for residents.

 The Santa Cruz & Monterey Bay Railway’s operator, Iowa Pacific Holdings, is based in Chicago and has eight other short line railroads with operations in Oregon, Colorado, New Mexico, Texas, Illinois, Massachusetts and New York State.
 Through affiliates, Iowa Pacific also has railway and related operations in the United Kingdom and Peru.

 Passenger rail operations

 Santa Cruz and Monterey Bay Railway and Big Trees Railroad operate seasonal and special event recreational service on the Santa Cruz Branch Rail Line.
 In the future, passenger service may include expanded recreational service, as well as intercity and commuter service.

 The Regional Transportation Commission (RTC) was awarded a Caltrans Transit Planning grant to undertake an analysis of commuter and intercity passenger rail service.
 The study will provide recommendations for phased, cost-effective, and efficient rail service on the Santa Cruz Branch line.
 For more information on the study which began in 2014, please see Santa Cruz Passenger Rail Study page.

-- Maps of the Branch Line are available online at the Santa Cruz County GIS map gallery under transportation.
-Hard copies are available for viewing at the RTC offices
+- View maps of the Branch Line online at the Santa Cruz County GIS map gallery under transportation.
+Hard copies are available for viewing at the RTC Office.

 - History of rail transportation in Santa Cruz County